When it comes to marketing healthcare services and products, translating advertising materials into another language is essential.

 The good news is that more and more business owners are realizing how important localization is.
 Industry leaders such as Disney are localizing their movies, and even video games have been localized lately!
 That’s why the healthcare industry should follow suit.

-In fact, a lack of localization can result in an embarrassing PR situation, or put a company in next year’s Jelly Donut Awards.
+In fact, a lack of localization can result in an embarrassing PR situation.
 That’s why any marketing venture, including healthcare, benefits from professional localization services.